 Award Ceremonies like AIXR are important because they recognize the intense work that creators bring to the table in often surprising ways.
 Like mini lab stories, each project conveys a history and cultural background combining old and new voices while enabling technology to enhance human connections, empathy, ethics and awareness through directed human-centered studies and experiences.

-While I cannot speak directly to the projects I've seen, I can offer my own beliefs in a manner that expresses what I feel are relevant and valuable points in the evaluation of XR experiences.
+While I cannot speak directly to the projects I've seen, I can offer my own beliefs in a manner that express what I feel are relevant and valuable points in the evaluation of XR experiences.
 And yes....
 I know what it's like to be a recipient of an XR award.
 It's a super awesome feeling!
-Conversely, I am also acquainted with the stinging disappointment of loss.
-Experiencing both sides of the coin gives me a sense of objectivity, fairness and respect for what's been submitted.
-That applies to both big budget and indie represented projects.
+I'm also acquainted with the feeling of being passed over. yes... it stings.

 THE HEART OF THINGS: